 When You Go to Court

-When appearing at any Juvenile Court, be aware of the following:
+When you go to Juvenile Court, be aware of the following:

-Proper attire for a court appearance displays respect for the court and shows the court that you and your parent(s) take your case seriously.
-Persons who are not in proper attire will be required to remove or adjust improperly worn clothing.
+Proper attire for a court appearance displays respect for the court and shows the court that you take your case seriously.
+Persons who are not properly dressed will be required to remove or adjust improperly worn clothing.

 - Pants must not sag below the waist or be worn in such a manner that otherwise exposes undergarments.

-- Tank tops, strapless tops and other clothing revealing excessive skin shall not be worn.
+- Tank tops, strapless tops, shorts, mini-skirts, and other clothing revealing excessive skin shall not be worn.

 - Baseball hats, stocking caps and knit caps must not be worn in the courtroom.